Tofino's growing popularity has spurned a huge increase in people making the Nanaimo to Tofino…

-With 50 kilometres of trails in East Sooke Regional Park, there’s something for every type of hiker.
+With 50 km of trails in East Sooke Regional Park, there’s something for every type of hiker.
 Families will love the short, easy hike to Aylard Farm where they’ll find pocket beaches and tide pools.
-I personally love the challenging 10 kilometre Coastal Trail which is best done as a one way hike.
+I personally love the challenging 10 km Coastal Trail which is best done as a one way hike.

 The Coastal Trail has got a surprising amount of up and down but rewards with rugged and truly spectacular coastal scenery with views out to the Olympic Mountains.
 It’s also got huge fir trees, loads of smooth-barked arbutus trees, swaths of wildflowers and plenty of moss covered trees.
 Expect a fair amount of solitude.

 Hike or bike a section of the Galloping Goose Trail